EdisonHirwa/EdisonHirwa/README.md

 I'm a passionate developer who loves building cool things with code, collaborating in open-source, and constantly learning new technologies.

-- 🌱 Currently learning: [Your focus]
+- 🌱 Currently learning: IT
 - 👯 Looking to collaborate on: [Types of projects or technologies]
 - 💬 Ask me about: [Your skills/interests]
 - 😄 Pronouns: [Your pronouns]